mwadman/mwadman.github.io/_posts/2018-02-08-OpenStack-Lab-Network-Introduction.markdown

   * [Part 2 - HTTP](https://wadman.co.nz/2018/08/03/OpenStack-Lab-Network-HTTP/)
 3. Configure network underlay (eBGP) using Ansible
 4. Configure network overlay (VXLAN with EVPN) using Ansible.
-5. Initial deployment of OpenStack servers using OpenStack-Ansible
+5. Deployment of OpenStack servers using OpenStack-Ansible
-6. Configuration of OpenStack.
-7. Integration of OpenStack Neutron with our Cumulus switches.

 If you're reading this sentence, the above is subject to change as I haven't yet written all posts yet.